 Whether positive or negative, people are contagious.

-Because of this powerful influence, one of the smartest things you can do for yourself is to be discriminating about who you allow in your life.
+Because of this powerful influence, one of the smartest things we can do for ourselves is to be discriminating about who we allow in our life.

-And so maybe social networks and video streaming has since expanded that group to many more "friends" than that.
-The sentiment stands.
+While social networks have both expanded and bastardized the definition of a friend, the sentiment stands.
 Who has your focus?
-If every weekday is spent watching people who have questions about a baby's paternity fight on a stage, then that's your friend too.
+If weekdays are spent watching people who have questions about a baby's paternity fight on a stage, then those are your friends too.

-Having people-standards can make a big difference for your own future and success.
-Conversely, when you lower your people-standards and spend time with people who don’t contribute or who take advantage, it says a lot about what you think of yourself and what you believe you deserve.
+Having people-standards can make a big difference for our own future and success.
+When we lower our people-standards and spend time with people who don’t contribute or who take advantage, it says a lot about what we think of our self and what we believe we deserve.

 The blind cannot lead the blind